gearglow/ReptiliaWithATwist/The List.md

 "Wow, wonder what brought *that* on," Ginny mused.

 "His grandmother's journals, probably," Hermione answered.
 "She was apparently quite good at it.
-Had some novel ideas about modular rune schemes."
+Had some novel ideas about modular rune schema."

 "Okay, so you're a swot and he's a boffin," Ginny hummed.
 "You're still dodging the question, you prat!
 Do you or do you not play for the Harpies?"